ltriant/sidegate/README.md

 The logged URL - which points to your IP address on your local network - can be shared with your friends, and then amazing file-sharing experiences may commence :)

-By default, files are served from current working directory (i.e. whichever directory you ran the server from), but this can be overridden with the `-destDir` parameter.
+By default, files are served from the current working directory (i.e. whichever directory you ran the server from), but this can be overridden with the `-destDir` parameter.

 Also by default, the server listens on port 8000, but can be overridden by the `-port` parameter.